trhacknon/Windows-Backdoor/README.md

 [!]
 Port: 5005 (modifiable)

 ![](images/commands.png)
+# Usage
+[!]
+Run 'server.py' on your own machine you would like to control the remote client from [!]
+Run the compiled 'client.cpp' file (client.exe) on your targets machine with the specified IP Address to allow a connection

 # Contributing
 Feel free to submit any possible bugs as I'll be glad to respond to anyone and help with whatever's needed to help fix and improve this program.